XRoemer/puredata/presets/README.md

 Write and recall presets to and from file.

+Usage: Download this folder and start presets-help.pd

-At the moment usage is limited to Purr Data and windows
+At the moment usage is limited to Purr Data and Windows

 ![alt tag](presets.png)